Informo/specs/content/information-distribution/source.md

 ### Linking between a source and its new user

-Client implementations are in charge of asserting the vailidy of a link between a source, or sub-source, and its new user, using whatever mechanism they see fit.
+Client implementations are in charge of asserting the validity of a link between a source, or sub-source, and its new user, using whatever mechanism they see fit.